 The kit comes with a charge controller that will let you know amperage, load draw, voltage, amp-hours, and temperature when charging.
 You’ll always know what’s going on and how much power you’re getting, which helps balance your energy needs.
 You can also adjust the settings to fine-tune the system for more efficiency.

-The only downside to this RV solar panel is that it’s not as efficient as more expensive options, but it is a lot more affordable which is a plus.
+The only downside to this RV solar panel kit is that it’s not as efficient as more expensive options, but it is a lot more affordable which is a plus.

 This HQST Double Polycrystalline Solar Panel kit comes with two 100 watt solar panels giving you an awesome 200 watt supply for a great price.
 The only downside is that it doesn’t come as a kit, and you’ll have to buy the cables and control box separately.

 The RV solar panels are polycrystalline and feature a high-density of solar cells for extra efficiency.
 The cells are protected by tempered glass to ensure they’re safe in heavy snowfall and high winds.
 The edges are also made from aluminum to ensure longevity.

 The solar panels have smaller dimensions than your normal solar panels for easy installation and they are lighter too, weighing just 15lbs.
 For the price, these panels are an exceptional deal considering their durability and efficiency.

 This solar panel kit come with pre-drilled holes for easy installation and work with multiple different mounts.
 On the rear of the panel, you’ll find a waterproof junction box that is rated to IP65.
 It’s is 100% protected against environmental particles and low-pressure water jets.

 The only downside to this RV solar panel kit is that they come without a full installation kit, as I mentioned earlier.

 The Renogy Solar RV Starter Kit comes with everything you need to install your solar panels on your RV as soon as it arrives.
 That’s right I said panel – s.
-You get two solar panels in this kit to give you 200 watts of power that’ll keep your RV charged up with ease.
+You get two solar panels in this kit to give you 200 watts of power that’ll help with your RV energy needs.